A 10 week progressive program to get you safely running 5km with strength & confidence

 - Sunday – Strength

-Despite this program being structured to minimise your risk of developing an injury, there is no way to completely prevent running related injuries.
+Despite this programme being structured to minimise your risk of developing an injury, there is no way to completely prevent running related injuries.

 - Pre existing injuries (particularly if running related)

-- Focal areas of tenderness on boney areas
+- Focal points of tenderness on bony areas

 - Swelling